Updated: 10/9/20 | October 9th, 2020

 - Siegessäule, Berlin’s free gay magazine, likes to claim one of the highest readerships and circulations of any print media in Germany.

 - HISKIND, a free lifestyle magazine in London with thought-provoking essays and local artist and drag queen interviews.

-- Windy City Times still prints an LGBT newspaper for Chicago.
+- Windy City Times still prints an LGBTQ newspaper for Chicago.

 - Washington Blade operates in DC.